My Photo

 Is Your Text the Right Color?

 Everyone should know some fundamentals about online copywriting.
-It is a very large topic area.
-Today I'll concentrate on one particular aspect: text color.
-I'm running across web sites daily that aren't sticking to basic online text standards: specifically, text color in relation to background color.
+It is a very vast topic area.
+For today, I'll concentrate on one particular aspect: text color.
+There are a plethora of web sites that aren't sticking to basic online text standards: specifically, text color in relation to background color.

 If you are using text on a light colored background, make sure that text has enough contrast.
 Use dark text on a light colored background.
-The same applies for the inverse.
-If you have a dark colored background use light colored text.
+The same applies for dark colors.
+If you have a dark colored image or web site use light colored text.
+The more contrast between colors, the easier it is to read.

-Always mind your online text color.
-Make sure you provide your user with online text that minimizes eye strain and maximizes readability.
+Always mind your text color.
+This applies to both online and traditional advertising.
+Make sure you provide your reader with text that minimizes eye strain and maximizes readability.

 Try Not To Splash Please